 He was the 85th person to be certified in ergonomics and human factors by the Board of Certified Professional Ergonomists.
 Mark has worked extensively on projects to improve human performance and reduce human errors.

-Mark has studied high reliability organizations.
-But Mark has one major advantage over most of those who do academic research and speak about high reliability organizations … He has worked in a high reliability organization – the Nuclear Navy (the original high reliability organization).
-Therefore, he knows what works, why it works, and what doesn’t work BECAUSE HE HAS BEEN THERE.
-He understands Admiral Rickover’s management systems and practical methods to guard against normalization of deviation.
+Mark has studied high-reliability organizations.
+But Mark has one major advantage over most of those who do academic research and speak about high-reliability organizations: He has worked in a high-reliability organization, the Nuclear Navy (the original high-reliability organization).
+Therefore, he knows first hand what works, why it works, and what doesn’t work BECAUSE HE HAS BEEN THERE.
+He understands Admiral Rickover’s management systems and practical methods to guard against the normalization of deviation.

 Marks has two engineering degrees (BSEE and MS Nuc E), human factors training, and experience working in Admiral Rickover’s Nuclear Navy (where he achieved his Engineer Certification).
 This gives him a unique understanding of process/nuclear safety.
-He has written about this experience (see this LINK) and provided talks for companies interested in improving their process safety systems and senior management understanding of process safety.
-(See part of his Summit talk in 2012 HERE.)
+He has written about this experience (see this LINK) and provided talks for companies interested in improving their process safety systems and senior management’s understanding of process safety.
+See part of his Summit talk in 2012 below…

 Mark used the work of statistical experts Dr. Donald Wheeler, Dr. Walter Shewhart, and W. Edwards Deming to develop techniques to find statistically valid trends of infrequently occurring accident data.
-Mark is working on a new book about performance measurement and trending that will be published in 2017.
-Watch for the next trending course based on his work being held prior to the 2018 Global TapRooT® Summit.
+Mark wrote a book about performance measurement and trending titled: Performance Measures and Trending for Safety, Quality, and Business Management and a trending course.

 Well, not exactly.
 He has appeared on two different shows (one recorded out in Hollywood, next to the studio that Johhny Carson used to use) to talk about successful advanced root cause analysis (TapRooT®).
 Here are videos of the two appearances…